 Are you curious what my rate is to get you on a reputed website?
 Don't be.
 There is no rate.
 I have never and will never accept money from an artist in exchange for my writing.
 Here's why.

 But wait, you just really want my opinion?
 You should pay me for that, because the only way my opinion can benefit you is if I give you DETAILS as to why I feel the way that I do about your music.
 That requires time, energy and writing, the latter of which, God-willing, pays my bills and allows me to eat.

 For me to offer my personal opinion about your music is not a simple task for someone like me because I am a trained journalist focusing on music.
 My brain doesn't know how to listen to something "for fun," unless of course, I tell it I'm just listening "for fun."
 It's not as easy or as thoughtless as pressing play and regurgitating an auto-reply, just because of who I am as a writer and as a person.
-I'm weird.
+Maybe I'm weird.

-Someone like me is going to listen to your music between 3-5 times, (that's at least 10-20 minutes depending on the length of one track alone), think about it in relation to my work and evaluate if there is a lucrative opportunity for us to work together in a mutually beneficial manner (i.e. my writing about your music in a formal way and later getting paid by the outlet interested in publishing my review) and then create an email summarizing where I arrived and why.
+Someone like me is going to listen to your music between 3-5 times, (that's at least 10-20 minutes depending on the length of one track alone), think about it in relation to my work and evaluate if there is a lucrative opportunity for us to work together in a mutually beneficial manner (i.e. my writing about your music in a formal way and later getting paid by the outlet interested in publishing my work) and then create an email summarizing where I arrived and why.

 ALL THAT, on average, is about 1-2 hours of work and of my time.
 Do you expect to go to your job for an hour or two and not get paid for it?
 Just because a stranger looking to "build" with you asked you to?

 Yeah, I didn't think so.

 And that is why in order for me to offer my feedback on your music, we have to discuss a rate.
 I'm happy to work within your budget, as I know our hustles are similar and we both ain't shit.